hacking-talents/ht-bewerbungsbot/README.md

 The required environment variables can be found in the `.env.example` file.

-The hacking-talents configuration is available in the gopass password manager under `misc/bewerbungsbot-Env`.
+The hacking-talents configuration is available in the company password manager.

 To use the environment variables inside your project, you have to `source`the
 file: